FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22 September 2014.md

 As earlier agreed, the remaining items on the Agenda were deferred to the

-Special Meeting to be held on Tuesday, 30th September.--- 15
+Special Meeting to be held on Tuesday, 30th September.
+---
+15

 CHIEF EXECUTIVE’S ORDERS: